bpr1de/rss-clj/README.md

 # RSS

 A Clojure application designed to parse articles from RSS feeds, and (optionally) publish new articles through the Oracle Notification Service (ONS).
+May be configured using a local configuration file, a remote configuration file retrieved by URL, or a remote configuration file retrieved through Oracle Object Storage Service (OSS).

 ## Building